dapak2002/programming-languages-2022/assignment-3.md

         [1, 2, 3, 4, 5]
         ```

+**Remark:** Something to think about for your implementation is whether you want your pointers to point to content such as `[1,<address 0]` or to the address of such content.

 - Implement insertion sort.
 That is, implement a function `sort list` that sorts a linked list `list` of numbers by repeatedly using `insert`.
     - For example, `sort (cons 3 (cons 1 (cons 4 (cons 2 (cons 5 nil)))))` should result in a sorted list on the heap.
     - Simlarly,